-- Interest-rate risk: changes in the term structure or volatility of interest rates - Equity risk (including equity investments): changes in the level or volatility of the market prices of equities - Credit risk (attaching to investments): changes resulting from investments in default (default risk), changes in the level or volatility of credit spreads over the risk-free interest-rate term structure (spread risk), and changes resulting from the migration of investments to different credit ratings (migration risk) - Currency risk: changes in the level or volatility of exchange rates
+- · Interest-rate risk: changes in the term structure or volatility of interest rates - Equity risk (including equity investments): changes in the level or volatility of the market prices of equities - Credit risk (attaching to investments): changes resulting from investments in default (default risk), changes in the level or volatility of credit spreads over the risk-free interest-rate term structure (spread risk), and changes resulting from the migration of investments to different credit ratings (migration risk) - Currency risk: changes in the level or volatility of exchange rates

-The solvency capital requirement for market risk went up from \in 81,215 thousand as of December 31, 2022 to \in 87,100 thousand as of December 31, 2023, an increase of \in 5,885 thousand or 7.2 percent.
-The biggest sub-risks were equity investment risk and credit risk (attaching to investments).
+The solvency capital requirement for market risk went up from €87,100 thousand as of December 31, 2023 to €88,191 thousand as of December 31, 2024, an increase of €1,091 thousand or 1.3 percent.
+The biggest sub-risks were equity risk, credit risk (attaching to investments), and equity investment risk.